RWhiteDwarf/blog/content/post/2022/map_any_region_with_ggplot2_part_I.md

 You can find all the posts on this series under the tag [maps-app](https://blog.rwhitedwarf.com/tags/maps-app/).

-You can also find the current state of the project under [my git hub](https://github.com/teotenn) repo [mapic](https://github.com/teotenn/mapic).
+You can also find the current state of the project under [my GitHub](https://github.com/teotenn) repo [mapic](https://github.com/teotenn/mapic) (including the Spanish versions).

 This first post is asbout the creation of **The basic map**